 Though halibut’s delicate flavor can stand on its own, there are endless ways to enjoy this versatile fish when grilling.

-Pair your halibut with avocado, cashews and shallot in this easy and savory recipe from The Chew.
+Pair your halibut with honey and lemon in this easy and light recipe from The Stay at Home Chef.
 For a little kick to your fish, this recipe by Epicurious uses Thai chiles and jalapeños to take the fish to new (and spicy!) heights.